vincentchemistry/vincentchemistry.github.io/research/index.md

 ---

-## Separation of Noble Metals, Critical Minerals, and High-Energy Materials
+## Separation of Noble Metals, Critical Minerals, and High-Value Energy Materials

 Critical materials—like **lithium**, **rare-earth elements**, and **platinum-group metals**—are vital to modern technologies, including **renewable energy**, **electronics**, and **defense systems**.
 As demand rises, **efficient and selective separation** from complex mixtures becomes increasingly important.